-- Regular PSHE (Jigsaw) sessions in classes. - Social skills groups including ELSA sessions. - Speaking and listening groups. - We recognise the importance of teaching children about diversity through our PSHE sessions and through dedicated weeks such as: anti-bullying week, autism awareness week.
+- Regular PSHE (Jigsaw) sessions in classes. - Social skills groups including ELSA sessions. - ELSA (Emotional Literacy Support Assistant).
+In school we have two ELSA practitioners who support children on a 1:1 basis or in a small group, focusing on emotional well-being. - Speaking and listening groups. - We recognise the importance of teaching children about diversity through our PSHE sessions and through dedicated weeks such as: anti-bullying week, autism awareness week.